Computer-Aided-Validation-Laboratory/pyvale/docs/source/examples/basics/ex1_4_basicerrors_therm3d.rst

 .. _sphx_glr_examples_basics_ex1_4_basicerrors_therm3d.py:

-Basics Overview of the basic error library
+Basics: Overview of the basic error library
 ================================================================================

 Building on what we learned in examples 1.1-1.3 we now have a look at the basic